Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 5 Nevertheless, God was not pleased with most of them; their bodies were scattered over the desert.

 And yet – with all those special benefits (indicate display) – of the original people who had come out of Egypt, only Joshua and Caleb were allowed to enter the Promised Land.
-Why was that? (answer from verses 6-10)
+Why was that? (the answers will come from verses 6-10)

 6 Now these things occurred as examples to keep us from setting our hearts on evil things as they did.